St Nicholas Priory, Exeter

 Over the next several centuries the priory accumulated more land and built a range of monastic and domestic buildings.
 Among the latter was a guest house to offer accommodation to important visitors and pilgrims.

-Over the parlour is a chamber for guests, with an arch-braced 15th century timber roof and a 15th century garderobe in one corner.
+Over the parlour is a chamber for guests, with an arch-braced 15th-century timber roof and a 15th-century garderobe in one corner.
 Also on the first floor is the Great Chamber, where the Prior entertained important guests.
-The chamber retains its 15th century timber roof, oak screen, and fireplace, and you can still see traces of painted arabesques in several places around the room.
+The chamber retains its 15th-century timber roof, oak screen, and fireplace, and you can still see traces of painted arabesques in several places around the room.

 The Priory is furnished as it would have looked in 1602 when it was home to the Hurst family.
 It is furnished in late Tudor style, though the furniture is largely reproduction.
 Items from the city's collection of historic artefacts are used to bring the Tudor period to life.
 It is administered as part of the Royal Albert Memorial Museum.

+The city has done a lot to make the history of the Priory more accessible and interesting.
+Children will enjoy the chance to put on period costumes and try their hand at Tudor games and toys.
 The Priory is a bit of a hidden gem, tucked away up a lane off Fore Street, but it is located only a short walk from the city centre and is reasonably well signposted.
 It is usually open one afternoon a week.

 About St Nicholas Priory